Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Introduction

 In this paper, we study methods for \emph{online} control of false discovery rate.
 Namely, we consider a sequence of hypotheses $H_1, H_2, H_3, \dotsc$ that arrive sequentially in a stream, with corresponding $p$-values $p_1$, $p_2$, $\dots$.
 We aim at developing a testing mechanism that ensures false discovery rate remains below a pre-assigned level $\alpha$.
 A testing procedure provides a sequence of significance levels $\alpha_i$, with decision rule:

 In \emph{online} testing, we require significance levels to be functions of prior outcomes:

-Foster and Stine~\cite{alpha-investing} introduced the above setting and proposed a class of procedures named \emph{alpha-investing rules.} Alpha-investing starts with an initial wealth, at most $\alpha$, of allowable false discovery rate.
+Foster and Stine~\cite{alpha-investing} introduced the above setting and proposed a class of procedures named \emph{alpha investing rules.} Alpha investing starts with an initial wealth, at most $\alpha$, of allowable false discovery rate.
 The wealth is spent for testing different hypotheses.
-Each time a discovery occurs, the alpha-investing procedure earns a contribution toward its wealth to use for further tests.
-Foster and Stine~\cite{alpha-investing} proved that alpha-investing rules control a modified metric known as mFDR, i.e. the ratio of the expected number of false discoveries to the expected number of discoveries.
-As illustrated in Appendix \ref{sec:mfdr_fdr}, mFDR and FDR can be very different in situations with high variability.
+Each time a discovery occurs, the alpha investing procedure earns a contribution toward its wealth to use for further tests.
+Foster and Stine~\cite{alpha-investing} proved that alpha investing rules control a modified metric known as mFDR, defined as below:

+In words, $\mFDR$ is the ratio of the expected number of false discoveries to the expected number of discoveries.
+As illustrated in the Appendix~\ref{sec:mfdr_fdr}, mFDR and FDR can be very different in situations with high variability.
 While FDR is the expected proportion of false discoveries, mFDR is the ratio of two expectations and hence is not directly related to any single sequence quantity.

 Several recent papers \cite{lockhart2014significance,g2015sequential,li2016accumulation} consider a `sequential hypothesis testing' problem that arises in connection with sparse linear regression.
 Let us emphasize that the problem treated in \cite{lockhart2014significance,g2015sequential} is substantially different from the one analyzed here.
-For instance, as discussed in Section \ref{sec:Discussion}, the methods of \cite{g2015sequential} achieve vanishingly small statistical power for the present problem.
+For instance, as discussed in Section \ref{sec:related work}, the methods of \cite{g2015sequential} achieve vanishingly small statistical power for the present problem.